groupvine/gv-doc/membership/importing.md

 ## Recipent addresses-only

-An easy way to add a list of recipients to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient's email addresses, like the following:
+An easy way to add a list of community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient's email addresses, like the following: